SeanPhillips22/stock-analysis/README.md

 ## How to contribute

 Anyone is welcome to contribute to this project.
+It's best if you [join us on our Discord](https://discord.gg/b5Gu9CSBPU) to discuss ideas and get help.

 If you help drive significant improvements to the site, then you will get a free Stock Analysis Pro account as long as you remain an active contributor.
 Send an email to kris@stockanalysis.com for more info about that.